 For those interested in the history of programming languages, I've designed and lead the development of a number of programming languages in the past, most of which have addressed text and markup processing, and two of which have had significant use, HUGO and OmniMark:

 One interesting consequence of implementing a variety of markup languages using the same tools is that one can compare how complex it is to implement them.
-The size of the source code for each one is a good rough measure of complexity.
+The size of the source code for each one (together with some comments) is a good rough measure of complexity.
 Here's the sizes of the implementions in bytes:

 If you've got a reason to contact me about this bobbee.org website or about the new language, please email me at info@bobbee.org.